SebastianRValdivia/WritingTheTabulaRasa/docs/index.md

 #### Is it a note taking app?
 Well no, not really, just part of it.
 Can be used as one tho but is kind of a bloat for it.
 It suits more to be describe it as a note organizator.

+## User documentation

+An user manual (teacher or student) can be found here

+## Admininstrator documentation

+An user manual for the site administrator can be found here

 ## Software documentation Index
 - [Software code documentation](SoftwareCodeDocumentation/index.md)
 - [How to commit]